-The meningioma survival rate is higher than that associated with most other types of brain tumors, primarily because meningiomas are usually noncancerous and slow to spread.
-For these reasons, many patients are considered to be good candidates for surgery, and it is often possible for a surgeon to remove an entire tumor.
+The meningioma survival rate is higher than most other types of brain tumors, primarily because meningiomas are usually noncancerous and slow to grow.
+For these reasons, many patients are considered to be good candidates for surgery, and it is often possible for a neurosurgeon to remove the entire tumor.

-Currently, more than 90 percent of adults between the ages of 20 and 44 survive for five years or longer after being diagnosed with meningioma.
+Currently, more than 90% of adults between the ages of 20 and 44 survive for five years or longer after being diagnosed with meningioma.
 This encouraging survival rate includes many patients who have gone on to live several decades after their diagnosis.
 Outcomes are especially positive for patients who:

 - Have benign (rather than atypical or malignant) meningiomas

-- Undergo a full resection, in which an entire tumor (rather than just a part) is successfully removed
+- Undergo a full resection, in which the entire tumor (rather than just a part) is successfully removed

-Additionally, patients who receive treatment from surgeons, medical oncologists and radiation oncologists who specialize in treating tumors of the brain and spinal cord often have the most favorable survival outcomes.
 At Moffitt Cancer Center, we understand that a "one-size-fits-all" approach simply doesn’t work when it comes to treating cancer; that’s why we have numerous oncology teams with their own specialties and subspecialties.
-Patients who turn to Moffitt’s Neuro-Oncology Program for meningioma treatment can work with some of the most experienced and knowledgeable medical professionals in the field, while benefitting from our relentless commitment to continually improving the meningioma survival rate.
+Patients who turn to Moffitt’s Neuro-Oncology Program for meningioma treatment can work with some of the most experienced and knowledgeable medical professionals in the field, while benefiting from our relentless commitment to continually improving the meningioma survival rate.
 Through clinical trials, targeted treatments and a comprehensive range of supportive care services, we improve outcomes for all patients, while simultaneously helping them enhance their quality of life.

 Our oncologists specializing in brain cancer can provide you with additional information regarding the meningioma survival rate and the unique factors that could influence your own prognosis.
 At Moffitt, we have disrupted the traditional patient care model to provide patients with rapid access to treatment right away to deliver the best possible outcomes.
 To request an appointment, call 1-888-663-3488 or submit a new patient registration form online, and you’ll be connected with one of our cancer experts within one day.